manuel-fischer/tscript/README.md

 [unit tests](https://tglas.github.io/tscript/source/unittest.html)
 in your browser.
 If a test should fail then please [report a bug](https://github.com/TGlas/tscript/issues).
+-->

 ## Author
 TScript is developed by Tobias Glasmachers.
+The Extensions to TScript are developed by Manuel Fischer.

 ## License
 This project is licensed under the MIT License - see the